john-cd/rust_howto/bk/src/categories/cryptography/password_hashing.md

 [![cat-cryptography][cat-cryptography-badge]][cat-cryptography]{{hi:Cryptography}}
 [![cat-no-std][cat-no-std-badge]][cat-no-std]{{hi:No standard library}}

-The 'scrypt' key derivation function is designed to be far more secure against hardware brute-force attacks than alternative functions such as 'PBKDF2' or ['bcrypt'](#bcrypt).
+The `scrypt` key derivation function is designed to be far more secure against hardware brute-force attacks than alternative functions such as `PBKDF2` or ['bcrypt'](#bcrypt).

 ```rust,editable
 {{#include ../../../crates/cats/cryptography/tests/password_hashing/scrypt.rs:example}}